About the Trust

 We're an independent charity

 Douglas Bay Tramway Heritage Trust is an independent charity helping to promote and support the Douglas Bay Horse Tramway, to conserve its heritage and to develop it as a broader visitor attraction.

 We raise our charity funds through a variety of means which may include public donation appeals, fundraising events, applications to grant-giving bodies, and the sale of educational publications and other merchandise.

 The Heritage Trust is registered as a charity (No.1238) in the Isle of Man, our activities are monitored and regulated by the Office of Her Majesty's Attorney General for the Isle of Man.
 You can check our charity status on the Isle of Man Government's website.

 Our aims and objectives

 The upkeep and welfare of the tram horses and the operation and maintenance of the Douglas Bay Horse Tramway are publicly funded by the Isle of Man Government in support of the Island's heritage and tourism offering.

-The Heritage Trust raises separate charitable funds to support education and conservation initiatives related to the Horse Tramway, its draught horses and its historic tramcars.
+The Heritage Trust raises separate charitable funds to support education and heritage conservation initiatives related to the Horse Tramway, its draught horses and its historic tramcars.
 Our aims and objectives are to help:

 increase public interest in and knowledge about the Horse Tramway and the use of horses as working animals in transport, industry and agriculture;

 develop and maintain learning opportunities with both the operation of the Horse Tramway and the participation of Tram Horses in traditional draught horse events and activities;

 conserve for public benefit items connected with the Horse Tramway which are of historical, architectural, engineering, scientific or cultural value;

 make the operation of the Horse Tramway as a heritage transport service sustainable for the longer term through increased appreciation, visitor appeal and revenue.

 If you support our aims and objectives and would like to help us with a donation, please visit our Make a Donation page for information on how you can donate.